HP Pavilion x360: Review

 HP Pavilion x360

-To my knowledge, this is the only budget laptop I’ve reviewed that includes a 5-megapixel web camera.
-It allows for 1080p/FHD video recording and conferencing, and for those concerned about privacy, a physical camera shutter is included to obscure the camera sensor and provide further peace of mind.
+This is the only budget laptop I’ve reviewed that includes a 5-megapixel web camera.
+It allows for 1080p/FHD video recording and conferencing.
+For those concerned about privacy, a physical camera shutter is included to obscure the camera sensor and provide further peace of mind.
 The stereo speaker arrangement can be turned up to a respectable volume, but despite being B&O tuned, it lacks bass.
 When participating in a conference call or just viewing a movie or TV show on the laptop, the dedicated headphone jack and the most recent Bluetooth connectivity come in handy.

 Connectivity and battery life